s4njk4n/XDC_Tycoon/README.md

    - Check the Actions logs for output.
 Alerts go to your ntfy app on status changes, rewards, or issues.

 **Security Notes**:
-- Never commit secrets to code—use GitHub Secrets only (encrypted & secure).
+- If cutomising or modifying, never commit secrets to code.
+Use GitHub Secrets only (encrypted & secure).
 - Public forks are safe as long as you keep your details in a Github Secrets vault as noted above.
 - Test with dummy data first.
-Enable 2FA and repo alerts.
+Enable 2FA on your Github acc and repo alerts.

 **Debug Tips**:
 - Workflow fails?
 Check Actions logs for errors (e.g., connectivity issues).